cloudControl/documentation/Quickstart.md

 # cloudControl Quickstart

 It's easy to start with cloudControl.
-You will have an running application on cloudControl within 5 minutes when you follow this guide.
+You will have a running application on cloudControl within 5 minutes when you follow this guide.

 ## Install the Required Software
 * Install git ([quick Git tutorial](http://rogerdudler.github.com/git-guide/))